ELELAB/PDBminer/README.md

 source PDBminer/bin/activate
 ```

-## Setup

-When running PDBminer, you must specify the location of the program using the -f flag, however, if you wish to avoid this
-you can change the default placement in the PDBminer script.
-The default is default = "/usr/local/envs/PDBminer/PDBminer/program/snakefile" when you clone, which may not
-fit your setup.
-If you choose to make this change, disregard -f in the following and the examples.

 ## Running PDBminer the first time
 There are two ways of running PDBminer.
 Either by using and input file, or by using the command line
 to find the available structures for a single protein.
 In the directory examples are three examples and their commands in the do.sh file.
 Consider testing the installation and use
 by running one or more of these.
-Notice that the -f flag is used in the do.sh files.

 ### Using an input file